My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 Squarespace vs WordPress: Which Do I Recommend?

 Overall, Squarespace is the winner of this head-to-head.
 Its superior editor and built-in features simply mean it’s more recommendable than WordPress – even for those with website-creating experience.
-If you want an enjoyable building experience alongside a great-looking website, Squarespace is the builder you need.
+Also, it’s the ideal builder for creative businesses promoting their services online.
+Its high-quality templates can help you add some artistic flair to your online presence, while the Acuity Scheduling tool enables you to set up meetings with potential clients.

 Written by: